UMT 12x20 red / N38 - magnetic pin

 Recommended articles for purchase

-- Significant importance in advanced technologically fields – find application in hard drives, electric motors, medical equipment or various technologically advanced devices.
+- Key role in advanced technologically fields – are utilized in computer drives, electric motors, medical apparatus and very modern machines.

 Disadvantages of neodymium magnets: